 What can I serve with macaroni salad?

 This pasta salad pairs well with countless main courses.
-Try it with BBQ dishes like burgers or hot dogs for summer picnics!
+Try it with BBQ dishes like burgers or hot dogs for summer picnics.
+We also love it with Huli Huli Chicken for a Hawaiian inspired meal.
 You can’t go wrong when old fashioned macaroni salad is on the table.

 More Recipes You’ll Love